Splat Feature Solver¶

 TL;DR¶

-This paper unifies the feature lifting problem for 3D splat representations as a sparse linear inverse problem \(AX=B\), proposes a closed-form solver with a provable \((1+\beta)\)-approximation error bound under convex loss, and introduces two regularization strategies—Tikhonov Guidance and Post-Lifting Aggregation—achieving state-of-the-art performance on open-vocabulary 3D segmentation.
+The problem of feature lifting in 3D splat representations is unified and modeled as a sparse linear inverse problem \(AX=B\).
+A closed-form solver is proposed with a provable \((1+\beta)\)-approximation error bound under convex loss.
+Combined with Tikhonov Guidance and Post-Lifting Aggregation filtering, the method achieves SOTA performance in open-vocabulary 3D segmentation.

 Background & Motivation¶

-Background: Splat-based 3D representations (3DGS, 2DGS, etc.) have enabled real-time high-fidelity rendering, yet lifting rich 2D semantic features (CLIP, DINO, etc.) onto 3D primitives remains challenging.
-Existing approaches fall into three categories: training-based optimization, grouping-based association, and heuristic forward projection.
+Background: Splat-based 3D representations (3DGS, 2DGS, etc.) have achieved real-time high-fidelity rendering.
+However, lifting rich 2D semantic features (CLIP, DINO, etc.) to 3D primitives remains a challenge.
+Existing methods are categorized into training-based optimization, grouping-based association, and heuristic forward projection.

-Limitations of Prior Work: (1) No unified mathematical framework exists for defining the feature lifting problem; (2) existing methods lack theoretical guarantees on solution quality relative to the optimum; (3) all methods focus narrowly on SAM+CLIP features and 3DGS kernels, limiting generalizability; (4) multi-view inconsistency and noisy masks are not explicitly addressed.
+Limitations of Prior Work: (1) Lack of a unified mathematical framework to define the feature lifting problem; (2) Absence of theoretical guarantees regarding the proximity of the solution to the optimal one; (3) Existing methods often focus solely on SAM+CLIP features and 3DGS kernels, limiting generalization; (4) Failure to explicitly handle multi-view inconsistencies and noisy masks.

-Key Challenge: Feature lifting is intrinsically a sparse, row-stochastic linear inverse problem that becomes ill-conditioned due to noisy masks and incompleteness, yet existing methods either require expensive training or lack theoretical guarantees.
+Key Challenge: Feature lifting is essentially a sparse, row-stochastic linear inverse problem that becomes ill-conditioned due to noisy masks and incompleteness.
+Existing methods either require expensive training or lack theoretical grounding.

 Goal: Establish a formal mathematical framework for feature lifting, provide a closed-form solution with error bounds, and handle multi-view noise.

-Key Insight: The paper exploits the row-stochastic property of alpha-blending rendering to reformulate feature lifting as a standard linear inverse problem, deriving the optimal solution for a surrogate loss via Jensen's inequality.
+Key Insight: By utilizing the row-stochastic nature of alpha blending rendering, feature lifting can be transformed into a standard linear inverse problem.
+The optimal solution to a proxy loss can then be derived using Jensen's inequality.

 Method¶